jypelle/mifasol/README.md

 mifasolcli import [Location of music folder to import]
 ```

-*mifasolcli* will recursively loop through specified folder to import every .flac and .mp3 files to mifasol server.
+*mifasolcli* will recursively loop through specified folder to import every `flac` and `mp3` files to mifasol server.

 #### Sync local music folder with mifasol server's user favorite content